 Seeds: With the addition of flax seeds, chi aseeds, sesame, sunflower seeds or pumpkin seeds you can maximize the fiber content of your breakfast cereals.
 There is no other food type, which could compete with flax or chia seeds regarding their high fiber content per 100 grams.

-Dried fruits (optional): Dried cranberries, mango pieces, cherries, prunes or raisins, fit also well in a granola recipe.
+Dried fruits (optional): Dried cranberries, mango pieces, dried cherries, prunes or raisins, fit also well in a granola recipe.
 Thanks to the fruit’s own sweetness, you can use dried fruits as natural sweetener.

-Healthy homemade granola recipe
+Healthy granola recipe